 What is somebody willing to pay?
 This is the bottom line of human value, as with anything else.
-The good news of Christianity is that human life is as valuable as the Son of God.
-According to the Bible in John 3:16, God loved us so much that he was willing to give his most highly prized Son in order to facilitate our redemption.
+The good news of Christianity is that human life is more valuable than we can imagine.
+According to the Bible in John 3:16, God loved us so much that he was willing to give his one and only, highly prized Son in order to bring about our redemption.

 The picture is of someone’s most valuable possession being held for ransom by another.
 What would you be willing to pay to regain something that is precious to you?
 What would you be willing to pay to ransom a beloved child?
 I would guess that you would be willing to pay everything that you have.
 And so it is with God.
 Such is the price he paid to ransom us.